linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

    * Each subsystem has its own specific driver interfaces

-   * Many device driver types (TTY, serial, SCSI, fileystem, ethernet, USB, framebuffer, input, sound, etc.)
+   * Many types of device drivers (TTY, serial, SCSI, filesystem, ethernet, USB, framebuffer, input, sound, etc.)

 The Linux kernel uses a unified device model whose purpose is to